de novo Short Read Paired-End Assembly

 $ mkdir ~/Desktop/bandage/

-$ scp YOUR-NETID@student-linux.tudelft.nl:~/asm_workshop/results/ecoli_pe/assembly_graph.fastg \
+$ scp YOUR-NETID@vm0X-bt-edu.tnw.tudelft.nl:~/asm_workshop/results/spades_pe/assembly_graph.fastg \

-start Bandage and load the file assembly_graph.fastg for all three the assemblies one by one
+start Bandage and load the file spades_pe_graph.fastg.

 Click on “Draw graph” and save as image (current view)